×

 Do you have anything more to add about local medical facilities in Indonesia?

 "Medical facilities and care in Indonesia are generally adequate and available in major cities, although access can be limited in remote areas.
 In the larger cities and main tourist areas, some good quality private hospitals and clinics can be found and much of the latest medical technology and treatments can be found.
 Public healthcare is also available and some hospitals offer free or low-cost treatment.
-Doctors and nurses are generally well-trained and many have studied abroad, however as with many developing countries there is still a lack of resources, especially in rural areas," remarked one expat in Indonesia.
+Doctors and nurses are generally well-trained and many have studied abroad, however as with many developing countries there is still a lack of resources, especially in rural areas," commented one expat living in Indonesia.

 As a foreigner living in Indonesia, will I have access to public healthcare?
 What is it like?